The Real Chosen People

 8 Of the tribe of Zabulon were sealed twelve thousand.
 Of the tribe of Joseph were sealed twelve thousand.
 Of the tribe of Benjamin were sealed twelve thousand.
 Rev. 7:4-8.

 These saints were chosen from the descendants of Abraham.
-They were sealed prior to the destruction of the temple and fall of Jerusalem in AD70, and removed from the earth in the Rapture.
+They were sealed prior to the destruction of the Temple and the desolation of Jerusalem in a.d.70 and removed from the earth in the Rapture.
 They constitute the Kingdom (government) of God that will rule with Messiah in eternity.
-Rev. 7 1-17, and The Rapture: Truth vs. Myth on the Navigator.
+See Rev. 7 1-17, and The Rapture: Truth vs. Myth on the Navigator.

 The ancient Israelites were and remain, the Chosen People of God.